virmarathe/virmarathe/README.md

 # Brief Biography
 I'm a researcher at Oracle working on interesting ML/AI problems and applications.
 My career spans a broad range of computer science fields culminating in research on Privacy Preserving Machine Learning, and more recently, Security in the age of modern Agentic AI settings and LLMs.
-My prior experience includes leading research at Oracle Labs (formerly Sun Labs) in Distributed Systems, Storage Systems, Graph Analytics, and Concurrency Control problems.
+My prior experience includes research at Oracle Labs (formerly Sun Labs) in Distributed Systems, Storage Systems, Graph Analytics, and Concurrency Control problems.

+## Education
+- Ph.D. in Computer Science at University of Rochester, 2008
+- M.S. in Computer Science at University of Iowa, 2003
+- M.C.S. in Computer Science at University of Pune, 2000

 <!--
 **virmarathe/virmarathe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.